Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/config.yml.md

 ```yaml
 example-site:
 ```

+You could not visit `example-site` however unless you created a `www/example-site` folder and place a `vvv-nginx.conf` file inside it and reprovisioned.

 Note that site provisioners may add their own custom values, see the [custom-site-template](https://github.com/Varying-Vagrant-Vagrants/custom-site-template/blob/master/README.md) documentation on GitHub for information on what is supported.